Skip to content

 Overview

 • TrafilaturaCrawler: Utilizes the Trafilatura library and Langroid's parsing tools for extracting and processing web content - this is the default crawler, and does not require setting up an external API key.
+Also produces chuked markdown output from web-page content.

 • ExaCrawler: Integrates with the Exa API for high-quality content extraction.
 Requires EXA_API_KEY environment variable to be set in .env file or environment.
+This crawler also produces chunked markdown output from web-page content.

 Installation